Visit Pobble

 So, what do I need to do to prepare in case you are selected as part of this 25%?

 Well, the honest answer is nothing that you are not already doing!
 Year 6 teachers in maintained schools, academies and participating independent schools have a statutory obligation to make TA judgements using the TA frameworks.
 These TA judgements must be accurate and robust, regardless of whether you have been selected for moderation or not.
 You will use the same TA framework, with the same guidance and the same final TA deadline.
-Therefore, the only difference is that you will be given an opportunity to have a professional discussion with an external moderator, in addition to the internal moderation that will be taking place in your school ahead of the June 28th TA deadline.
+Therefore, the only difference is that you will be given an opportunity to have a professional discussion with an external moderator, in addition to the internal moderation that will be taking place in your school ahead of the statutory June TA deadline.

 The KS2 Teacher Assessment Guidance clearly states “The best way for a school to prepare for an external moderation visit is to have robust internal assessment processes.
 These should be based on teachers’ understanding of the TA frameworks and collaboration with other schools, where possible.”